Apple may offer combined iOS and Mac apps next year

-Apple's software landscape may undergo a seismic shift next year, Bloomberg is reporting.
+Apple's software landscape may undergo a seismic shift next year, according to a report in Bloomberg.

 While the shift wouldn't impact iPhone and iPad users, who have access to an incredibly robust App Store, it could be a big deal for Mac users, who don't.